mhmatthall/matttest4dte/README.md

 - With React, prefer [functional components over class components](https://legacy.reactjs.org/docs/components-and-props.html#function-and-class-components) wherever possible.
 Class components are the old-fashioned way to do React components and they're worse in every way.

 #### Testing
-Before you push changes to this repo, make sure you test them first!
-You should make sure they work:
+Before you push changes to this repo, make sure it all still works!
+You should test your changes:
 - locally on the dev build (using `npm run dev`)
 - locally on the production build (using `npm run build` then `npm run start`)